Chapter 12: Human Settlements

 Fordism – principles for mass production based on assembly-line techniques, scientific management, mass consumption based on higher wages, and sophisticated advertising techniques

-Gateway city – serves as a link between one country or region and others because of its physical situation
+Gateway City – serves as a link between one country or region and others because of its physical situation

-Gentrification – invasion of older, centrally located, working-class neighborhoods by higher-income households seeking the character and convenience of less expensive and well-located residences
+Gentrification – an invasion of older, centrally located, working-class neighborhoods by higher-income households seeking the character and convenience of less expensive and well-located residences

 Hearth areas – the locations of the five earliest urban civilizations